TheDeanLab/navigate/README.md

 pip install git+https://github.com/TheDeanLab/ASLM.git
 ```

-To test, run `conda activate aslm` and launch in synthetic mode with `aslm -sh`.
+To test, run `conda activate aslm` and launch in synthetic hardware mode with `aslm -sh`.

 ### Documentation
 Please refer to and contribute to the documentation, which can be found on GitHub Pages: [https://thedeanlab.github.io/ASLM/](https://thedeanlab.github.io/ASLM/).